sbrajesh/buddypress-mute/readme.txt

 If you think you've spotted a bug, please let me know by opening an issue on the [BuddyPress Mute](https://github.com/henrywright/buddypress-mute) GitHub page.

+== Screenshots ==

+1. Mute buttons are shown next to each member in the loop and on each member's profile page.

 == Changelog ==

 = 1.0.1 =